30.04.20244 min read

 Learn how to tackle server crashes and high traffic with PM2.
 Enhance Node.js apps effortlessly with process management, self-recovery, scaling, monitoring, and logging.

-Meet Joe.
 Joe is a Node.js developer who has just created an awesome web application.
-He hosted a virtual machine (on AWS EC2, Digital Ocean, Linode, etc.), started an app (using node app.js), made himself a drink, and sat back to welcome the hordes of happy fans.
+He hosted a virtual machine, started an app with node app.js, made himself a drink, and sat back to welcome the happy fans.

 A few more hours go by and the same issue occurs again.
 It was all running well in localhost, but the high traffic is causing the server to behave unexpectedly in production.
 What can Joe do?